JoinColony/colonyNetwork/docs/_Docs_GetStarted.md

 node packages/reputation-miner/bin/index.js --file ./reputations.json --colonyNetworkAddress 0x76d508fa65654654ffdb334a3023353587112e09 --minerAddress 0xb77d57f4959eafa0339424b83fcfaf9c15407461
 ```

-The `minerAddress` in the execution above is the first account in `ganache-accounts.json`
+The `minerAddress` in the execution above is the first account in `ganache-accounts.json`.

+The `colonyNetwork` address in the execution above is not the address outputted at contract deployment, but is the address of the Colony Network `EtherRouter`.
+See [Upgrades to the Colony Network](/colonynetwork/docs-upgrades-to-the-colony-network/) for more information about the EtherRouter design pattern.

 ### Force Reputation Updates
 The client is set to provide a reputation update once per hour.
 For testing, you'll likely want to 'fast-forward' your network through a few submissions to see usable reputation.